stakater/employee-handbook/content/nda.md

 This Non-Disclosure, Intellectual Property Rights & Restrictions Agreement (the “Agreement”) is by and between:

-STAKATER AB 559066-6870 of Valhallavägen 2 Täby 18773 Stockholm Sweden (“Company”); and
+Stakater AB 559066-6870 of Valhallavägen 2 Täby 18773 Stockholm Sweden (“Company”); and

 ---